avatar Post

 • IAM was the star of the exam, without a doubt.
 It’s the area with the most nuances, and where it’s easiest to fail because of a small detail.

-• Data Protection is tightly linked to IAM (KMS, S3, Secrets) and also has plenty of traps.
+• Data Protection is tightly linked to IAM (AWS Key Management Service (KMS), Amazon S3, AWS Secrets Manager) and also has plenty of traps.

 • I reviewed Detection and Incident Response back-to-back, because mentally they’re connected: you detect and understand first, then you respond.
 This is where most AWS security services show up.